wulffeld/redis_snippets/README.md

 ## Background

 Easily store snippets of content in Redis.
+Inspired by plugin for Wordpress named Snippets.

+With redis_snippets you could for instance store ad code like Adsense or other HTML/JS content.

 ## How